Can You Get a Payday Loan with a Prepaid Debit Card?

 - Save on fees associated with check-cashing services and money orders.

-- Bank accounts offer protections for lost or stolen funds, unlike prepaid cards which may lack extensive protections.
+- Bank accounts offer protections for lost or stolen funds, unlike prepaid cards, which may lack extensive protections.

 With a bank account, you gain the ability to set money aside, build savings, and work towards financial independence.